salabim/peek/readme.md

 min(1, 2)=1
   ```

-in red.
+in red, but only if peek.enabled is True (which is the default).

-The `peek.print`() method applies the prefix and end attributes to the ouput.
+The `peek.print`() method applies the prefix, show_delta, show_line_number, show_time, show_ end attributes to the output.

 In order to behave similar to print, `peek` has an extra attribute, `separator_print` (alias: `sepp`).
 This attribute (default " ") will be used when `peek.printing`.
 When calling `peek.print`, `sep` may be used instead.
 So